Shinjoku/redes-b/README.md

 Here you'll find the projects from the discipline of Computer's Network, from PUC-Campinas.
 All these projects were developed by Shinjoku and luizerbetto, both students of the university.
-Of course, this would not be possible withou the help of the network tutorials (carefully googled).
+Of course, this would not be possible without or teacher and the help of the network tutorials (carefully googled).

 In this project, our goal was create an enterprise environment, counting with the following services:
   - Web;